bsc-loca/SafeSU/tb/software_tests/PerformanceMonitoringServices5CoresInterrupt/README.md

 in `./source/safesu_example/test_utility.h`.
 Once configured will enable the SafeSU counters will execute its test the amount of specified iteration and then disable the SafeSU and print the values of those counters.

+For this example will stop contention caused to core 0 due 1-5 cores using Interrupt functionality of SafeSU MCCU.
+We will detect the interrupt thanks to quota limit feature on MCCU and will stop the cores 1-5 contention tasks.

 ## Usage

 - Modify the Makefile variables `__TEST_ITERATIONS__ __TEST_MATRIX_ROW__ __TEST_MATRIX_COL__ ` accordingly to which